adamcupial/wdl/content/css/how-i-built-styling.rst

  - color contrast background / text was not enough, I had a nice orange'ish accent color which was just a hair too light for good contrast, since making it darker just made it brown I went with blue instead.
 Google chrome developers tools has nice color contrast tool now, so I could check the contast in real time.
  - lack of a text on several icons (search...), too small links in footer.
 I have removed the links from footer (they are in header anyway) and put aria-labels where needed.

- That's all I can say about the style now, Next one will be about the scripts I use on page - hopefully with smaller gap.
+ That's all I can say about the style now, Next one will be about the scripts I use on page - hopefully with smaller time gap then these one.

 .. [#clean-is-boring] yes, clean design is boring.
 Especially since it's been overused in last few years (material design..),
                       but still it has it's uses.